By Jake Buvala | Last updated: January 7, 2026 | Originally published: April 2011

 I feel your pain.
 This letter is not a guilt trip; I’m sure you’ve heard the “OMG how could you!
 A dog is a lifetime commitment!” lecture already.
 That kind of thing doesn’t help, and you will find none of that here.

-This is just some friendly advice from someone who has been there.
+This is just some friendly advice from someone who’s been there.

 I’d like to introduce you to my puppy, Friday.